dpharris/Arduino-Shell/README.md

 The Shell was extended so that several scripts could be operating to implement effects on multiple pins in (pseudo-) parallel.
 For example, one pin might be flashing, while another fades.
 This modification allows these scripts to execute independently to achieve their effects.

 #### Yielding
 Since scripts are executed in (pseudo-)parallel, each script needs to be able to yield back to the main code to allow the other scripts to be executed.
-This is done automatically by yielding at each **D**elay and at each **l**oop, **w**hile, **i**f, or **e**lse block, using the re-entry code described below which returns the active context and location in the code.
+This is done automatically by yielding at each **Delay**, and at each **loop**, **while**, **if**, or **else** block, using the re-entry code described below which returns the active context and location in the code.

 #### Re-entry
 Each script uses the same execute() code, and therefore execute() needs to be re-entrant.
 To allow this, a context is maintained and a switch-statement is used to return to its previous location in the code.
 Since the original shell-code used a switch statement, this was replaced with if-then-else statements.